jkasaudhan/beautiful-jekyll/_posts/2017-01-15-fun-with-js.md

 var stoleSecretIdentity = hero.getSecretIdentity.bind(hero);
 ```

-### Why does case 1 below gives error but not case 2?
+### Why does case 1 below gives an error but not case 2?

 ```javascript
   case 1: